bgamboa1/mVSOBase/doc/buyselldoc.rst

     Purchase,      1.00, 1000, 1000, **15/45/75**, 0, 15/45/75
     Feed-in,       1.00, 1000, 1000, **15/45/75**, 0, 15/45/75

-The modelled timespan is 6 weeks with different fix prices each.
+The modeled timespan is 6 weeks with different fix prices each.
 In week 1 on the fourth day energy is purchased, because it is neccessary to cover the demand.
 In week 2 the sell price is higher than the variable costs of the nuclear plant, but lower than the variable costs of the cheapest not needed